Soumita-2018/Imaginary-Purchase-Order-System-SQL/README.md

-# Imaginary-Purchase-Order-System-SQL
-IMAGINARY PURCHASE ORDER SYSTEM TO CREATE RELATIONSHIP BETWEEN ITEMS, CUSTOMERS, ORDERS, LINE ITEMS.

-THE DELIVERABLES OF THE PROJECT IS EXECUTION OF MULTIPLE SQL QUERIES RELATED TO

-THIS PURCHASE ORDER SYSTEM.

-E,G: DISPLAYING ORDER DATE, APPROXIMATE SHIPPING DATE, AFTER 3 DAYS FROM THE DAY WHEN ORDER HAS BEEN PLACED.

-*THE ENTIRE ER DIAGRAM INCLUDING CONSTRAINTS, KEYS, RELATIONSHIPS, META DATA HAS BEEN DESCRIBED IN THE PRJECT EXPLANATION PDF(PROJECT REPORT).

-# Imaginary Purchase Order System
+# 🛒 Imaginary Purchase Order System

-This repository contains an SQL-based project for an imaginary Purchase Order System.
-The project creates relationships between items, customers, orders, and line items.
-The deliverables include the execution of multiple SQL queries related to the purchase order system.
+This repository features an SQL-based project for managing an imaginary Purchase Order System.
+It establishes relationships between items, customers, orders, and line items.
+The project delivers various SQL queries to efficiently handle data related to the purchase order system.

 ## Table of Contents